Opinion | DeSantis’s latest brilliant Florida pandemic idea? A mask-shunning, vaccine-skeptical, ivermectin-promoting surgeon general.

 In other words, Ladapo is a perfect fit as DeSantis’s surgeon general.
 And just like the governor, Ladapo is highly credentialed — the cardiovascular physician and clinical researcher has a Harvard Medical School degree and a doctorate from Harvard.
 He arrived from UCLA’s medical school, where he was an associate professor.

-The declaration has been signed by nearly a million people, including many doctors and scientists, but it has also been roundly rejected by many others as unrealistic and dangerous.
+The declaration has been signed by nearly 1 million people, including many doctors and scientists, but it has also been roundly rejected by many others as unrealistic and dangerous.

 Ladapo also embraced America’s Frontline Doctors, a conspiracy-minded organization accused of spreading covid misinformation.
 The group’s founder, physician Simone Gold, who was among the Jan.
 6 rioters at the U.S. Capitol, has called the coronavirus vaccine an “experimental biological agent.”

-You can also watch Ladapo on Facebook, speaking at the group’s summit, sponsored by the Tea Party Patriots Action.
+You can also watch Ladapo on Facebook, speaking at the group’s summit, sponsored by Tea Party Patriots Action.
 He lamented that panic was dictating pandemic policy and prodded viewers to demand an end to shortages and “stop accepting things that don’t make sense.”

 Even as covid numbers skyrocketed last year, he played down, or disparaged, the power of vaccines to mitigate the virus.
 Coronavirus vaccination “has been treated almost like a religion, and that’s just senseless,” he said in September.
 His prescription: lose weight, exercise, eat well.